WizBhoo/OCR_P05_Site_CV-Blog/README.md

 composer install
 ```

 *   Well done !
-The project is installed so you just have to go to your localhost home page.
+Project installed !
+So you just have to go to your localhost home page.

 -------------------------------------------------------------------------------------------------------------------------------------